Disenchanted (My Chemical Romance song): Critical reception

 Reactions towards "Disenchanted" have been mixed, with some believing it to be a memorable, well-written power ballad, and others believing it to forgettable.
 In a 2023 readers poll for Alternative Press, "Disenchanted" was voted as the third best song by My Chemical Romance.
 The magazine's Alessandra Schade described the song as overlooked in comparison to other ballads from The Black Parade, though still stood out from the rest of the album.
 She said that the tone of the songs lyrics were some that the band had written, describing it as a "truly masterful power-ballad that ruminates on the futility of life."
 In 2024, another readers poll from the same magazine ranked the song as the second best from The Black Parade, behind "Sleep".
 Enis wrote that the song's lyrics were "some of the most tragic subject matters" on The Black Parade, serving as a "gut-punching reminder of our inescapable morality" as well as a "right-hook to the rockstar facade."
 He described the song as of My Chemical Romance's "most poignant artistic statements".
 Louder's Marianne Eloise described the song as a "Queen-like" effort, and said that the band wrote ballads like nobody else.

 Ariana Bacle of Entertainment Weekly felt that the song wasn't "worth writing home about on its own", but viewed it as a nice "calm before the storm" song as the final track in the album before "Famous Last Words", as well as a break from the rest of the album's energetic songs.
-Writing for Loudwire, Jake Richardson described "Disenchanted" as one of the worst songs created by the band.
-In a play on the songs title, he felt that the song delivered a "disenchanted" message towards people trying to discover the band during its height in popularity.
+Writing in a retrospective ranking of My Chemical Romance's discography for Loudwire, Cassie Whitt described "Disenchanted" as one of the worst songs created by the band.
+In a play on the song's title, Whitt felt that the song delivered a "disenchanted message to anyone trying to make the band anything other than what they wanted to be" during the band's rise in popularity.
 Another editor for Alternative Press, Mackenzie Templeton, felt that while the songs lyrics and their delivery were able to pull the listener in, it was not as unique as other songs from The Black Parade.
 In retrospective rankings of the band's discography, Eloise ranked "Disenchanted" as the band's 14th best song, and Chloe Spinks of Gigwise ranked it at 38th.
-Cassie Whitt and Jake Richardson of Loudwire deemed it the band's 62nd best song, the second-worst from The Black Parade after "Blood" and in the bottom 10 songs on the list.